christianwoehrle/apigateway-operator/README.md

 The Apigateway Controller creates Ingress Resources that handle traffic for services with specific labels.

+The ApiGateway specifies a ServiceLabel that has to be set in the srvices, that want to be accessiable via the ApiGateway/Ingress Controller

-The operator checks if services are started, stopped and adds these services to the ingress resources, that this operater is responsible for.
+The operator checks if services are started with the sepcified Label and addes the Service to the Ingress Controller with the path being the value of the service label.

 ## Custom Resource Defintion